 Also, consider weather — some folks may be perfectly happy to go rambling about in downpours and windy snowstorms, while others check the daily forecast up to the last minute.
 You should purchase a shelter that allows you to camp the way you like.
 Some systems include a minimal tarp that needs to be pitched just right and doesn't protect from gusty winds.
 Others have options for rain flies that look almost like an A-frame tent and can block out whatever the weather can throw at you.

 While you want to be able to get comfortable in day-use applications, it's a critical component for overnight applications.
 If you haven't slept overnight in a hammock before, try some extended lounging sessions at a local park.
 How long can you comfortably stay still?
 This can help you determine if overnight camping is something you could enjoy.
-If you are starting out, we suggest bringing an ultralight model on your next short backpacking trip along with a lightweight tent or tarp as a backup.
-Sleeping this way can take some practice, but the more highly engineered models typically are vastly more comfortable because they help you get your legs flatter than a standard curved end-gathered hammock where your knees can feel hyper-extended.
+Sleeping in a hammock can take some practice, but the more highly engineered models typically are vastly more comfortable because they help you get your legs flatter than a standard curved end-gathered hammock where your knees can feel hyper-extended.

-Weight becomes a more critical factor if you are using your 'mock for overnight shelter and carrying everything else on your back too.
+Weight becomes an important factor if you are using your 'mock for overnight shelter and carrying everything else on your back too.
 Many ultralight models can really shave ounces but sacrifice size and therefore comfort, but we did find some pretty impressively comfortable options that kept the weight lower than most lightweight tents.

-The models we tested that fit this category are the Warbonnet Blackbird and Ridgerunner and both Hennessys.
+The top models we tested that fit the shelter category are the Warbonnet Blackbird and Ridgerunner, Dream Hammock Sparrow, and Dutchware Chameleon.

 Crossover and Mix & Match